XIM Advanced

 Queue Limits

-| Parameter | Value | Description |
+| Parameter | Default | Description |

 |---|---|---|

-| Max queued per node | 10 | Maximum number of requests that can wait for a single node to free capacity. |
+| Max queued per node | 10 | Maximum number of requests that can wait for a single node to free capacity.
+Compile-time constant. |

-| Queue timeout | 30 seconds | Maximum time a request waits in the queue before receiving a 503 response. |
+30 | Maximum seconds a request waits in the queue before receiving a 503 response.
+Set this environment variable on the Xerotier router process to override the default. |

 This behavior is transparent to clients.
 During queuing, the router holds the HTTP connection open.
 If the request is dispatched successfully, the client receives a normal response.
 The X-Request-ID response header can be used to trace queued requests in logs.